Ridge detection for nonstationary multicomponent signals with time-varying wave-shape functions and its applications

-In other words, local information capture is possible for studying dynamics, but comes with inherent uncertainty.
-To address this, SST \cite{DaLuWu2011}, a reassignment algorithm variant \cite{auger1995improving}, and its generalizations like second-order SST \cite{oberlin2015second} were introduced.
-They utilize the phase information within the complex-valued TFR obtained through STFT to enhance the STFT-based TFR, yielding a sharper result.
+To address this, SST \cite{DaLuWu2011}, a reassignment algorithm \cite{auger1995improving} variant, and its generalizations like second-order SST \cite{oberlin2015second} were introduced.
+They utilize the phase information within the complex-valued TFR obtained through STFT to {sharpen} the STFT-based TFR.
 Let $S_f^{(h,[1])}:\mathbb{R}\times \mathbb{R}^+\to \mathbb{C}$ and $S_f^{(h,[2])}:\mathbb{R}\times \mathbb{R}^+\to \mathbb{C}$ denote the original SST \cite{DaLuWu2011} and second-order SST \cite{oberlin2015second} TFRs of function $f$, respectively.

 To proceed, the conventional procedure entails extracting {\em ridges} connected to harmonic IFs.
 In contrast to STFT, a sharper TFR, as determined by SST, can enhance ridge estimation accuracy \cite{Meignen2017}.
 It has been theoretically established that when a signal adheres to ANHM with sinusoidal WSFs, the ridges closely approximate IFs of harmonics of all IMT functions \cite{delprat1992asymptotic,DaLuWu2011}.
 Once ridges are accurately extracted, IMTs can be reconstructed through a reconstruction formula.
 Specifically, suppose the extracted ridge $c(t)$ approximates IF of $a_{\ell,j}(t)\cos(2\pi\phi_{\ell,j}(t))$ in \eqref{Model:equation2} for some $\ell$ and $j$.
 Then, if $\phi_{\ell,j}'(t)$ {\em does not intersect with and is away from IF of any other harmonics}, the following formula holds: